spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-base-domain-serving.md

 # Serving the base domain (optional)

-By default, this playbook sets up services on your Matrix server (`matrix.example.com`).
+By default, this playbook sets up services on your Matrix server (`matrix.example.com`), but has it configured so that it presents itself as the base domain (`example.com`).
 To have this server officially be responsible for Matrix services for the base domain (`example.com`), you need to set up server delegation / redirection.

-As we discuss in [Server Delegation](howto-server-delegation.md), server delegation / redirection can be configured in either way:
+As we discuss in [Server Delegation](howto-server-delegation.md), server delegation / redirection can be configured in either of these ways:

 - Setting up a `/.well-known/matrix/server` file on the base domain (`example.com`)
 - Setting up a `_matrix._tcp` DNS SRV record